Child Disability Payment decision making guide

 - reasonable steps have been taken to tell the party about the hearing.

-The First-tier Tribunal will also consider whether continuing with the hearing is in the interests of justice (The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 27(b)).
+The First-tier Tribunal will also consider whether proceeding with the hearing is in the interests of justice (The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 27(b)).

-The First-tier Tribunal usually holds hearings in public (The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 26(1)).
+The First-tier Tribunal usually holds hearings in public (The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 26(1)).
 However, it can decide to hold a hearing, or part of a hearing, in private.
-This is if it considers that the private hearing is in the interest of any of the following:
+This is if it considers that the restricted access to the hearing is justified in any of the following:

-- protecting a party’s right to respect for privacy and family life
+- in order to protect a person’s right to respect for their private and family life

 The First-tier tribunal can decide who is allowed to attend the hearing or part of it.
-It can exclude from the hearing or part of it anyone whose (The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 26(4)):
+It can exclude from the hearing or part of it anyone (The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 26(4)):

-- behaviour the First-tier Tribunal considers is disrupting or is likely to disrupt the hearing
+- whose conduct the First-tier Tribunal considers is disrupting or is likely to disrupt the hearing